-There are many talented folks wh0 live in Los Angeles Eco-Village.
-Please consider their arts, crafts, performances, products, and consultant services when you need to make such purchases.
-Check the drop-down menu above for further information or watch for more details below.
+There are many talented and skilled folks who live in Los Angeles Eco-Village.
+Please consider their professional services, arts, crafts, performances, products, and consultant services when you need to make such purchases.

 Joe Linton: Art and notecards, posters, flyers, paintings: handmaderansomnotes.wordpress.com